Time-periodic behaviour in one- and two-dimensional interacting particle systems: Proofs

 For the classical XY model in $d\geq 3$ a structural result of this type was first shown in \cite[Section 3]{frohlich_spin_1983} and later extended to more general systems – including long-range models in dimension one and two – in \cite{pfister_ergodic_1987}.

-Additionally, the discretisation actually induces a bijection between the translation-invariant extremal Gibbs measures of $\gamma$ and the translation-invariant extremal Gibbs measures of $\gamma'$, so we can also label the extremal Gibbs measures for the discrete specification.
+Additionally, recall that by Proposition~\ref{proposition:kernel-correspondence-discrete-continuous}, the discretisation actually induces a bijection between the translation-invariant extremal Gibbs measures of $\gamma$ and the translation-invariant extremal Gibbs measures of $\gamma'$, so we can also label the extremal Gibbs measures for the discrete specification.